ilhamMalik51/blog-chatbot-local/documents/Book “Warren Buffet and The Interpretation of Financial report.md

 source: [https://www.youtube.com/watch?v=lBBXmim527A](https://www.youtube.com/watch?v=lBBXmim527A)

 Warren Buffet said financial statements is the language of business.
-If you don’t understand them you don’t business to invest in individual stocks.
+If you don’t understand them you don’t have business to invest in individual stocks.

 Here are the key take aways: